|

 production FV101 Scorpion light tanks were powered by the Jaguar

 4.2-liter petrol engine.
-It was a standard car engine, however it's
+It was a standard car engine, however its

 power was down-rated from 265 hp to 195 hp for longer service life.